Abema-thereal/Vocie-to-text-email-bot/README.md

 # Vocie-to-text-email-bot
-Tine script to send emails with provided lsit of emails via speech recognition (requires text to speech module)
+Tiny script to send emails with provided list of emails via speech recognition (requires text to speech module)